Runbook/runbook/docs/developers/creating_monitors.md

 #### What to do after the health check is performed

-The actual code to perform the health check really depends on the health check itself, but once you determine if the check was "healthy" the check function should return `True`.
-If the monitor is determined "failed" the return value should be `False`.
+The actual code to perform the health check really depends on the health check itself, but once you determine if the check was "true" the check function should return `True`.
+If the monitor is determined "false" the return value should be `False`.

 #### Example Health Check: http-get-statuscode